View Accounting and CPA Requirements by State

 Certain management and key employment positions in private accounting require a Master of Science (MS) or Master of Arts (MA) degree.
 In addition to a degree in accounting or financial management, business degrees like a Master’s in Business Administration, Economics, or Information Systems can be valuable.
 Specialty degrees could include a Master’s in Taxation, Public Administration, or Forensic Accounting.

 Some universities offer a five-year combined undergraduate and graduate degree option in accounting to help relieve the burden of the 150 credit hours required for CPA licensure.

 Curricula in advanced degree programs will vary greatly because course concentration is always based on the focus or specialty area.
 Courses will typically include advanced work that emphasizes theory, research, and policy within the specialty area.

-The results of a study published in 2011 by the American Accounting Association’s journal, Issues in Accounting Education, show that a Ph.D. in accounting can provide a lucrative return on the educational investment.
+The results of a study published by the American Accounting Association’s journal, Issues in Accounting Education, show that a Ph.D. in accounting can provide a lucrative return on the educational investment.
 While positions in academia may be the obvious career choices for those with doctorates, there are also many research opportunities within industry and government for CPAs who hold a Ph.D. related to accounting and statistics.

 Is the CPA right for you?